Shogunoftheitsoffice/KyokaTylerLegal/SVP/SuperVaultProPP.md

 ### Age Rating & Children's Privacy

-Super Vault Pro (Free) has an age rating of **17+** and is not intended for use by anyone under this age.
+Ultra Vault has an age rating of **17+** and is not intended for use by anyone under this age.
 We do not knowingly collect any personally identifiable information from children.
 Since we collect no data whatsoever, we are not in possession of any data from any user, regardless of age.

 ---